dortania/oc-laptop-guide-legacy/prepare-install-macos/clover-template.md

 [Download Clover Configurator from the project website.](https://mackie100projects.altervista.org/download-clover-configurator/)

-**Cloud Clover Editor** - This is exactly what it says, a cloud application for all of your CLOVER configuration needs.
+**Cloud Clover Editor** - This is exactly what it says, a cloud application for all of your OpenCore configuration needs.

 [Visit the Clover Cloud Editor website](https://cloudclovereditor.altervista.org/cce/index.php).